Crafting homemade suet cakes for chickens is a simple way to boost the fat in your flock’s diet while giving them a way to stay occupied.

 If you need to, you can run a knife around the edge of the pan, but I’ve found that’s less effective than simply turning the pan over and tapping on the bottom.

-Feed and watch your chickens enjoy!
+7. Feed your chickens

-Remember that coconut oil has a low melting point, so don’t remove them from the freezer until you’re actually ready to feed them.
+If you are using coconut oil keep in mind that it has a low melting point, so don’t remove them from the freezer until you’re ready to feed them or they’ll be a slimy, melty mess.
+I’ve found they start to melt as soon as I bring them outside.

+Yes, it’s as easy as that!
 Making homemade suet cakes is easy – and it’s a good way to fight boredom, reduce bad behaviors, and make sure your hens are getting extra calories!

 A11fa7dc8219e3d97e0ed6043ea2d515?s=100&d=mm&r=g